 Many men died during this experiment and the numbers are debated, but it was likely to be over 1,000.
 Major Peaty, however, survived and did find his way back to England to be with his family.
 This is only one form of biological experimentation performed by Unit 731, but some of the more heinous experiments will be discussed in a moment.
 Further tests in this small-scale capacity also included testing prisoners with bubonic plague, cholera, smallpox, botulism, and other diseases.

 Now, I mentioned that there was also large-scale biological warfare testing.
 As Unit 731 was positioned in China, it was a perfect staging area for the Japanese to test biological warfare.
 To do this, the Unit bred plague-infected fleas.
-These fleas were then spread by low-flying airplanes on Chinese cities.
+These fleas were then spread by low-flying aeroplanes on Chinese cities.
 This ended up killing tens of thousands of people with epidemics of the bubonic plague.

 Unit 731 had also planned to use plague as a biological weapon against San Diego, California during World War II.
 This attack was planned to occur five weeks after the Japanese had surrendered.
 Through the use of plague fleas, infected clothing supplies and other infected materials, the Unit caused large-scale outbreaks of cholera, anthrax and plague, which were estimated to have killed at least 400,000 Chinese civilians.